Product Care Tips

 - Remove dried soil and dust with soft bristled brush.

-- For oil or ink stains, professionally clean only.
+- For oil or ink stains, seek professional cleaning services.

 - Avoid using stain repellent as it may result in discoloration.